 Survival without brain damage is far more likely with early CPR and defibrillation.

-While most people don’t survive a cardiac arrest, survival rates are better than they were just 10 years ago.
-About 11% of people who have a cardiac arrest outside a hospital and get emergency treatment survive and go home from the hospital.
-About 26% of people who have cardiac arrest inside a hospital survive and go home.
+Still, survival rates are better than they were just 10 years ago.
+About 11% of people who have cardiac arrest outside a hospital and get emergency treatment survive and go home from the hospital.
+About 26% of people who have cardiopulmonary arrest inside a hospital survive and go home.

-Rehabilitation after your hospital stay can help maximize your abilities.
+If a rehabilitation program is available, you can use it to regain your abilities.
 It can take months to relearn once-simple activities like walking and getting dressed.
 Many people return to their daily lives, but some need ongoing help.

-Researchers have seen improvements in cardiac arrest survivors’ quality of life after six months.
+Be patient with yourself while you slowly get back to being able to do things you did every day.
+Researchers have seen improvements in cardiopulmonary arrest survivors’ quality of life after six months.

 Surviving a life-threatening condition can cause mental health challenges (post-intensive care syndrome).